pcgeek86/azure-powershell-extensions/README.md

 ## Built-in Help

-# Issues

-For issues or enhancement requests related to this project, please report them on the GitHub issue tracker.

 # Authors

-The founder of this project is Trevor Sullivan, a Microsoft MVP for Windows PowerShell, and an independent Cloud & Automation Consultant.
+The founder of this project is [Trevor Sullivan](https://trevorsullivan.net).

 # Contributing